Early History of the Way

 Under Community Rule IX of the Dead Sea Scrolls: “He (the Master) shall conceal the teaching of the Law from men of injustice, but shall impart true knowledge and righteous judgment to those who have chosen the Way.”
 Note that the cap ‘W’ is the formal name of the actual teaching.

 That the Essene maintained the secret teachings of the Way is now clear—the Elect receive secret knowledge, others do not.
-Since most citizens were of the Pharisee sect, actual knowledge was greatly lacking among the populous.
-The problem within Judaism had become one of division, of which the Ossaeans had doubled down with even more laws, purity rituals (particularly Pharisees), and behaviors, which, to them, these actions initiated certain righteousness.
-Jesus just as clearly represents those who maintained the actual spiritual base of the enlightened teaching of the Way, certainly not the legalist version.
+Since most citizens belonged to the Pharisee sect, actual knowledge was scarce among the population.
+The problem within Judaism had become one of division, which the Phariseess had exacerbated with even more laws, purity rituals, and behaviors, which, to them, initiated a certain righteousness.
+Jesus, just as clearly, represents those who maintained the actual spiritual base of the enlightened teaching of the Way, certainly not the legalistic version his Ossaean brothers proposed.

-In the thinking of the Essene/scribes, man’s relationship was to the law, and the law was unto God.
-A person could only know God through the Law as if the Law were a vehicle or pathway of understanding, and thus being more ‘enlightened’ in that fashion, more precisely, attempt to keep the Law.
-In contrast, the notion of grace was understood as a principle, but the problem would come from the legalistic requirements of receiving grace.
-‘Are you the righteous as was Noah?
+In the thinking of the Essene scribes, man’s relationship was to the law, and the law was unto God.
+A person could only know God through the Law as if the Law were a vehicle or pathway of understanding.
+Thus, being more ‘enlightened’ in that fashion, meant more precisely attempt to keep the Law.
+The notion of grace was understood as a principle; however, the problem arose from the legalistic requirements associated with receiving grace.
+‘Are you as righteous as was Noah?
 If not, you need to practice and study within the law until you are,’ might describe their approach.
-Naturally, those more advanced within the legal study thought of themselves already having achieved this brand of ‘holiness.’
+Naturally, those more advanced within the legal study thought of themselves as already having achieved this brand of ‘holiness.’
 Jesus would propose that grace is not an achievement but a state of being or blessing.

-*Many purity rituals and the prayers to go with them; also, stiffer application of the law than Jesus would interpret.
+*Many purity rituals and the prayers to go with them; also, a stricter application of the law than Jesus would interpret.

-Righteousness does not come from sacrifice, or of man’s works, or man’s configured obedience (legalism), but develops from the relationship itself.
+Righteousness does not come from sacrifice, or from man’s works, or man’s configured obedience (legalism), but develops from the relationship to God Himself.
 Much like Moses established the Sabbath, Jesus now comes with a further developed and final revelation.
 Jesus states that God loves you whether you are better at keeping the law or perhaps not so good.
 Thus, entering into a relationship with Him becomes the clarion call for the ages.
-From such commitment, the now awakened mind can be taught (renewed) by the spirit of God within and enlightened into God’s nature, essentially the teaching of the Way.
+From such commitment, the now awakened mind can be taught (renewed) by the spirit of God within and enlightened into God’s nature, essentially providing the teaching of the Way.

-By simple deduction, the law becomes the stumbling block and explains why Jesus went out of his way to break the law, especially on the Sabbath.
+By simple deduction, the law becomes the stumbling block, explaining why Jesus went out of his way to break the law, especially on the Sabbath.
 In Jesus’ teaching, proper understanding or revelation must replace staid laws.
 Mercy expressed as forgiveness reverses all legalistic thinking.
-John 8.11 provides a good example, but there are many more.
-Mercy turns the law inside out and replaces religious law or purity rituals—Jesus seeks clean hearts, not clean hands—thus, the groundwork for the enlightenment into God becomes laid out.
-Commitment and conversion go hand in hand and form the impetus.
-Mainly, spiritual sin is no longer subject only to the law but mitigated by the foremost principle of forgiveness (grace).
+John 8.11 provides a good example.
+Mercy turns the law inside out and replaces religious law or purity rituals—Jesus seeks clean hearts, not clean hands.
+Thus, the groundwork for enlightenment into God is laid out.
+Commitment and conversion go hand in hand, forming the impetus.
+Mainly, spiritual sin is no longer subject only to the law, but is mitigated by the foremost principle of forgiveness (grace).

 A person may have a discipline of rules or laws, but one can never reach greater enlightenment by discipline alone.
-The intent is to know God directly and then obey from that perspective: not groveling from the bottom, ever looking upward, but to assume standing and the ever-expanding enlightened understanding of His nature and His ways.
+The intent is to know God directly and then obey from that perspective, and not groveling from the bottom, but ever looking upward, to assume an ever-expanding enlightened understanding of His nature and His ways.
 Jesus’ preachment of the kingdom of God within places God close to each individual, in fact, a part of the individual, a hitherto unknown understanding for the ordinary person.
 The Shekinah, experienced by many converts, becomes wonderful and glorious in a manner never before conceived.

 §